vim-autoformat/vim-autoformat/README.md

 If you're struggling with getting a formatter to work, it may help to set vim-autoformat in verbose-mode.
 Vim-autoformat will then output errors on formatters that failed.
+The value of g:autoformat_verbosemode could set as 0, 1 or 2. which means:
+0: no message output.
+1: only error message output.
+2: all message output.

 ```vim
 let g:autoformat_verbosemode=1